-Mr Abbott said that he felt no guilt whatsoever over the treatment of children in detention, including a 10 year old being on suicide watch.
+Mr Abbott said that he felt "no guilt whatsoever over the treatment of children in detention" - The content we linked to is no longer available, including a 10 year old being on suicide watch.
 That simplistic attitude deserves worldwide condemnation.
 Australia’s treatment of children in immigration detention should be treated as a crime against humanity.

 The NSWCCL supports the Human Rights Commission, whose role it is to see that human rights and fundamental freedoms are understood and respected in law, policy and practice, is independent from government, with a legislative mandate.

 Independent authorities, such as the Human Rights Commission, are fundamental tomaintaining a free society and exposing abuse by the Australian Government of fundamental freedoms and rights.

 The NSWCCL welcomes the HRC’s The Forgotten Children report.
 The report follows on from the Commission’s reporting on the devastating effects that a succession of Federal government’s immigration policies have had on human lives over the past fifteen years.

 In 2014, the Federal government cynically traded the release of some children from detention for independent Senators’ votes on changes to the Migration Act.
 But more than 200 children remain in detention, with no prospect of release under current policies.

 The Forgotten Children report highlights the exceptionality of Australia's immigration laws wherein no comparable country in the world, such as the United Kingdom, Canada, New Zealand and the United States, mandates the indefinite detention of children as the first policy option and then denies them effective access to the courts to challenge the necessity of their detention over months and even years.